Eastern Bloc: Development policies

 After Stalin's death in 1953, forms of an economic "New Course" brought a revival of private house construction.
 Private construction peaked in 1957–1960 in many Eastern Bloc countries and then declined simultaneously along with a steep increase in state and co-operative housing.
-By 1960, the rate of house-building per head had picked up in all countries in the Eastern Bloc.
+By 1960, the rate of housebuilding per head had picked up in all countries in the Eastern Bloc.
 Between 1950 and 1975, worsening shortages were generally caused by a fall in the proportion of all investment made housing.
 However, during that period the total number of dwellings increased.

 During the last fifteen years of this period (1960–1975), an emphasis was made for a supply side solution, which assumed that industrialised building methods and high rise housing would be cheaper and quicker than traditional brick-built, low-rise housing.
 Such methods required manufacturing organisations to produce the prefabricated components and organisations to assemble them on site, both of which planners assumed would employ large numbers of unskilled workers-with powerful political contacts.
 The lack of participation of eventual customers, the residents, constituted one factor in escalating construction costs and poor quality work.
 This led to higher demolition rates and higher costs to repair poorly constructed dwellings.
 In addition, because of poor quality work, a black market arose for building services and materials that could not be procured from state monopolies.

 In most countries, completions (new dwellings constructed) rose to a high point between 1975 and 1980 and then fell as a result presumably of worsening international economic conditions.
 This occurred in Bulgaria, Hungary, East Germany, Poland, Romania (with an earlier peak in 1960 also), Czechoslovakia and Yugoslavia while the Soviet Union peaked in 1960 and 1970.
 While between 1975 and 1986, the proportion of investment devoted to housing actually rose in most of the Eastern Bloc, general economic conditions resulted in total investment amounts falling or becoming stagnant.

 The employment of socialist ideology in housing policy declined in the 1980s, which accompanied a shift in authorities looking at the need of residents to an examination of potential residents' ability to pay.
 Yugoslavia was unique in that it continuously mixed private and state sources of housing finance, stressed self-managed building co-operatives along with central government controls.